mikebochenek/learning/blog/_posts/2023-09-22-fun-quotes.markdown

 ## Thinking to myself
 - Real canadians pour maple syrup into their tea, instead of honey or milk
 - sometimes you just need a break or something different...
+- Not always necessary to improve:  sometimes it's good enough - just celebrate, be happy & dance!

 ## Nicknames
 - Long Island Mike